UJbutDev/VecTag/README.md

 Owned and built independently by a teammate.
 Covers:
 - Camera location management
 - Reconstructing a vehicle's path across multiple camera detections over time
-- GIS map visualization (Leaflet.js)
+- GIS map visualization (MapbLibre GL JS)
 - Traffic analytics dashboard

 *(Implementation details are out of scope for this README's detection-side author — see the `trajectory` branch directly for specifics.)*